Reducibility of low dimensional Poincar\'e duality spaces: A geometric approach to reducibility

+The purpose of this section is to give an alternative characterisation of reducible PD spaces using degree one normal maps, and to indicate how this approach can lead to another proof of the main result.
+It is in this approach where the earlier version of this paper contained a gap, as we will explain below.
+We first recall the following result due to Sullivan: \begin{Prop} Let $X$ be an $n$-dimensional PD space.
+Then $X$ is reducible if and only if there exists a degree 1 normal map $f\colon M \to X$ for a closed $n$-dimensional manifold $M$. \end{Prop} \begin{proof} A degree 1 normal map $f\colon M \to X$ more precisely consists of a pullback diagram

+where $E$ is a stable vector bundle over $X$, $\nu(M)$ is the stable normal bundle of $M$, and $f$ has degree 1. \cref{detecting the SF} shows that the underlying spherical fibration of $E$ is the Spivak normal fibration of $X$, so $X$ is reducible.

+Conversely, if $X$ is reducible, let $E$ be a vector bundle reduction of $\SF(X)$.
+Then the (unstable) Pontryagin--Thom collapse map $c_X \colon S^N \to \Th(E)$ can be made transverse to the zero-section $X \to \Th(E)$, giving rise to a submanifold $M$ of $S^N$ mapping to $X$, together with an identification of the normal bundle of the embedding $M \subseteq S^N$ with the pullback of $E$.
+This shows that $M \to X$ refines to a degree one normal map. \end{proof}

+\begin{Rmk} By the transversality results available for zero sections of Top and PL bundles, the above proposition (with essentially the same proof) is also correct if reducible is replaced by Top- or PL-reducible, and $M$ is a closed topological or PL manifold, respectively. \end{Rmk}

-I start with an analog of \cref{reduction dim 3} in the 4-dimensional case. \begin{Lemma} Let $X$ be a 4-dimensional oriented PD space.
-Then $X$ is reducible if and only if there exists a smooth oriented 4-manifold $M$ and a degree 1 map $f\colon M \to X$ such that $f^*(w_2(X)) = w_2(M)$. \end{Lemma} \begin{proof} As in \cref{reduction dim 3} the ``only if'' part follows from Sullivan's construction: A vector bundle reduction $E$ of $\SF(X)$ produces a degree 1 normal map $f \colon M \to X$, i.e.\ an isomorphism $f^*(E) \cong \nu(M)$.
-It follows that Notice that I have used that both $X$ and $M$ are orientable here, to identify $w_2(\nu(M))$ with $w_2(\tau(M))$ and likewise for $X$.
+For 4-dimensional PD spaces, one can give a sufficient criterion for the existence of a degree one normal map in terms of characteristic classes. \begin{Prop} Let $X$ be a 4-dimensional oriented PD space.
+Then $X$ is reducible if and only if there exists a smooth closed oriented 4-manifold $M$ and a degree 1 map $f\colon M \to X$ such that $f^*(w_2(X)) = w_2(M)$. \end{Prop} \begin{proof} By \cref{Sullivan}, if $X$ is reducible there exists a pullback diagram

+where $f$ has degree 1 and $E$ is a vector bundle over $X$.
+Since the Stiefel--Whitney classes of a vector bundle depend only on its underlying spherical fibration, and $X$ and $M$ are orientable (in particular $w_1(X) =w_1(M) = 0$), we find that